noobtronics/noobtronics_media/src/products/arduino-microcontrollers/arduino-uno.md

 |Analog Input|6|6|8|
 |USB Cable|USB-B 1 feet|micro USB 3 feet|micro USB 3 feet|

+DIP Version is based on 28pin PDIP package of ATmega328P.
+DIP IC can be removed from socket and replaced without soldering, hence it is ideal for begineers who can burn the microcontroller unkowingly.
+SMD Version is based on 32pin TQFP package version of ATmega328P which can provide 2 more analog input pins (if board exposes it).

 ## Package Contents <a name="Package-Contents"></a>
 - Arduino Uno Microcontroller Board